No More Stolen Strawberries or Dumpster Donuts

 “You could jump in the donut dumpster, and you'd have to get in and out before the trash compactor smashed you to death,” she says.

 At the time, Sarah thought risking death to get something to eat was her best option.
-That’s how far down addiction had dragged this young woman who graduated from college and had a bright future ahead of her.
+That’s how far down addiction had dragged this young woman who went to college and had a bright future ahead of her.

 She tried rehab, but wasn’t able to stay sober . . . until she came to the Mission.
 She arrived with nothing to her name — not even shoes.
 Thanks to the generosity of friends like you, she was given new shoes, clean clothes, a safe place to sleep, and delicious, nourishing meals.
 She joined our 12-Month Residential Recovery Program.
 Three years later, she’s still sober!
 She has a career as a pet stylist, manages a sober living house, and volunteers at the Mission once a week.